 State Participation: Baseline HAVA requirements.
-TN requires that its voting systems are approved by the State Coordinator of Elections and State Election Commission.
+Tennessee requires that its voting systems be approved by the State Coordinator of Elections and State Election Commission.
 Applicable Statute(s): "The state coordinator of elections and the state election commission shall approve any voting machine before a county election commission purchases such machine."
-TN Code § 2-9-117 (2018) Applicable Regulation(s): "No county election commission or county governing body shall purchase any electronic voting device not certified by the Coordinator of Elections with the approval of the State Election Commission."
-Tenn.
+Applicable Regulation(s): Tenn.
+Code § 2-9-117 "No county election commission or county governing body shall purchase any electronic voting device not certified by the Coordinator of Elections with the approval of the State Election Commission."
+State Certification Process: Tenn.
 Comp.
 R. & Regs.
-1360-2-13.09 (2020) State Certification Process: The Coordinator of Elections and the State Election Commission accept and either approve or deny applications for the certification of voting systems.
+1360-2-13.09 The State Coordinator of Elections and the State Election Commission accept and either approve or deny applications for the certification of voting systems.
 Until approval is given, no county election commission and/or county governing body can purchase that voting system.
 At least every 8 years after 2002, the state coordinator of election and the State Election Commission reexamine voting machines to ensure they still meet the criteria for certification.
 If a machine is not certified, the relevant county election commission has two years to purchase and implement new machines that are certified.
 Tenn.
 Comp.
 R. & Regs.
-1360-2-13.06 (2020); see also TN Code § 2-9-117 (2018)
+1360-2-13.06; see also Tenn Tenn.
+Comp.
+R. & Regs.
+1360-2-13.06; see also Tenn Code § 2-9-117